 Introduction

 Recent advancements in technology have fostered the development of innovative business models, significantly impacting various industries.
 Technologies like broadband internet, smartphones, and Web 3.0 have been essential in the expansion of e-commerce, enhancing its growth.
-Additionally, the rise of big data and emerging technologies such as Artificial Intelligence (AI), blockchain, Internet of Things (IoT), and robotics are set to profoundly influence business operations.
+Additionally, the rise of big data and emerging technologies such as artificial intelligence (AI), blockchain, internet of things (IoT), and robotics are set to profoundly influence business operations.
 These technologies not only simplify cost structures by automating services and optimizing logistics but also intensify global competition, especially in retail.
 This technological evolution has shifted market dynamics, favoring new digital players and intensifying competition, particularly with the rise of major tech companies from the United States and China.

-This chapter first focuses on the new elements of digital business models, thereby focusing on customer centricity, multi-sided platforms, and network effects.
-We will then focus on the core elements of digital business models and have a look at value architecture and value mechanics in digital business models.
+This unit first focuses on the new elements of digital business models, thereby focusing on customer centricity, multi-sided platforms, and network effects.
+We will then look at the core elements of digital business models and consider value architecture and value mechanics in digital business models.

 New Elements of Digital Business Models

-Having defined the term “business model” in the previous chapter, we will now have a look at the specifics of digital business models.
+Having defined the term “business model” in the previous unit, we will now look at the specifics of digital business models.
 According to Wirtz (2019, p.62), digital business (or e-business) is “the initiation as well as the partial or full support, transaction and maintenance of service exchange processes between economic partners through information technology (electronic networks).”

-Although we also find characteristics such as consumer centricity, acting in multi-sided markets and the use of network effects in traditional business models, digital business models are predominantly characterized by those components.
-Therefore, we will have a closer look at these specificities in the following.
+Although we also find characteristics such as consumer centricity, acting in multi-sided markets, and the use of network effects in traditional business models, digital business models are predominantly characterized by those components.
+Thus, we will have a closer look at these specifics.

-Consumer centricity
+Consumer Centricity

 Along with the technological developments, consumer behavior is undergoing a transformative shift in response to the digital revolution.
-Market data indicates that consumers are increasingly diverting their purchasing activities toward online stores, and digital touchpoints have emerged as important elements in the customer journey, influencing both online and offline sales (Kannan & Li, 2017).
+Market data indicate that consumers are increasingly diverting their purchasing activities toward online stores, and digital touchpoints have emerged as important elements in the customer journey, influencing both online and offline sales (Kannan & Li, 2017).
 The proliferation of new search and social media tools has rendered consumers more interconnected, informed, empowered, and engaged (e.g., Lamberton & Stephen, 2016; Verhoef et al., 2017).

-Specifically, digital technologies have empowered consumers to actively co-create value by participating in the design and customization of products, engaging in last-mile distribution activities, and assisting fellow customers through the sharing of product reviews (Beckers, van Doorn, & Verhoef, 2018; Grönroos & Voima, 2013).
-Mobile devices have assumed a central role in contemporary consumer behavior, for example by facilitating showrooming, which involves inspecting merchandise offline and subsequently making online purchases (e.g., Gensler, Neslin, & Verhoef, 2017).
+Specifically, digital technologies have empowered consumers to actively co-create value by participating in the design and customization of products, engaging in last-mile distribution activities, and assisting fellow customers through the sharing of product reviews (Beckers et al., 2018; Grönroos & Voima, 2013).
+Mobile devices have assumed a central role in contemporary consumer behavior, for example by facilitating showrooming, which involves inspecting merchandise offline and subsequently making online purchases (e.g., Gensler et al., 2017).
 Additionally, consumers have developed a strong reliance on applications and new AI-based technologies.

-Business models in multi-sided platforms
+Business Models in Multi-sided Platforms

-Although business models based on multi-sided platforms are not an entirely new phenomenon (traditional newspapers for example act in two-sided markets where they sell the consumer’s attention to the advertising company and charge the consumers for the newspaper subscription) digitalization increasingly offers attractive opportunities to establish business models in multi-sided platforms.
+Although business models based on multi-sided platforms are not an entirely new phenomenon (for example, traditional newspapers act in two-sided markets where they sell consumers’ attention to the advertising company and charge the consumers for the newspaper subscription), digitalization increasingly offers attractive opportunities to establish business models using multi-sided platforms.

 Two-sided, or more broadly, multi-sided markets, refer to scenarios where one or more platforms facilitate interactions among users.
 The goal of these platforms is to attract both (or all) groups involved by implementing a suitable pricing strategy for each side.